ceydaecearslan/Horror_Game_UnrealEngine/README.md

 - The artificial intelligence of the enemy character has been created using a simple behavior tree.
 ## Deployment

 • First you need to have Unreal Engine 5.3.2 installed.
-If you don't have it, please download and install an appropriate version of Unity from the following link:
+If you don't have it, please download and install an appropriate version of Unreal Engine from the following link:

 https://www.unrealengine.com/en-US/download